smurfix/flask-script/docs/index.rst

         # configure your app...
         return app

+You want to be able to define the ``config`` argument on the command line - for example, if you have a command to set up your database, you most certainly want to use different configuration files for production and development.

 In order to pass that ``config`` argument, use the ``add_option()`` method of your ``Manager`` instance.
 It takes the same arguments as ``Option``::

     manager.add_option('-c', '--config', dest='config', required=False)

+As with any other **Flask-Script** configuration you can call this anywhere in your script module, but it must be called before your ``manager.run()`` call.

 Suppose you have this command::